For Want Of An App..

 This is Watergate Bay, a lovely stretch of beach just north of Newquay.

-And Mawgan Porth, another 5 minutes or so further north again..
+And Mawgan Porth, another 5 minutes or so farther north again..

 There was even time for a toffee ice cream in Padstow, or Padstein as it’s lately come to be known.
 Rick does have a big presence in the town but it’s none the worse for that.
 It makes a lovely place to wander for an hour or so, around the harbour and the narrow shopping streets.
 A moment to watch the tide coming in, before heading back towards home.